 Generally speaking, today the “bee” in “spelling bee” could be the insect, but that’s not how the world’s most famous English language competition was initially named.

 Over the years, the word bee has not only been used to describe the insect but has had many other meanings.
-Some centuries ago, bee (or been) used to refer to a social gathering, a meeting of friends and neighbors where everyone participated in one joint activity, such as sewing, for example.
+Some centuries ago, bee (bean or been) used to refer to a social gathering – a meeting of friends and neighbors where everyone participated in one joint activity, such as sewing, for example.

 Yet, in recent years, linguists made a strong claim against this interesting theory.
 Instead, they suggested that the word bee derives from the Old English bene or boon which means “a prayer, a favor.”

 The first time the word bee appeared in print was in 1769, and it was in the context of a “spinning bee.”
 Later on, expressions such as “husking bee,” “apple bee,” and “logging bee” began to be used.

 For instance, spelling bees used to be connected to much more violent words, such as “spelling fight” and “spelling combat.”
 In print, the competition was addressed as a “spelling match” as early as in 1808.
 What inspired these “matches” was Noah Webster’s (the founding father of Merriam-Webster) spelling books, first published in 1786.

-Evidently, bee is a much better choice, because it is short, easy to spell and remember and, most importantly, it has a positive meaning.
+Evidently, "bee" is a much better choice, because it is short, easy to spell and remember and, most importantly, it has a positive meaning.
 We, for once, are glad there are no spelling fights on TV these days.

 Isn't that an impressive record?

 Going back to the 1925 national spelling bee – where did it take place?
 Although organized by a paper from Kentucky, the national spelling bee was organized at the National Museum in Washington, D.C.
 This very first national spelling bee had only nine contestants – six girls and three boys.